 Samantha BarberBoard Mentor

 Samantha specialises in ESG leadership in the boardroom.
-She brings a unique mindset to effective board leadership shaped by an education and career in the UK and Europe.
+She brings a unique mindset to effective Board leadership, shaped by an education and career in the UK and Europe.
 She brings a sharp focus to corporate strategy, sustainability, non-financial risk, governance, culture and people.
-She ensures an effective culture of strong governance underpins strategic discussions and complex decision-making in the board room.
+She ensures an effective culture of strong governance underpins strategic discussions and complex decision-making in the boardroom.
 Samantha is an integrator of ideas, culture, strategy and perspectives.

-Samantha joined the Board of Scottish Water in 2017 and is Chair of the Remuneration Committee.
-She is also Chair of the critically acclaimed string orchestra, the Scottish Ensemble and has guided the company through a period of significant transformation in programming and offering to audiences in the UK and internationally.
-Samantha also served as Vice-Chair of the business-led 2020 leadership group on Climate Change in Scotland for 6 years.
+Samantha joined the Board of Scottish Water in 2017 and is Chair of its Remuneration Committee.
+She is also Chair of the critically acclaimed string orchestra the Scottish Ensemble, and has guided the company through a period of significant transformation in programming and offering to audiences in the UK and internationally.
+In 2021, she was appointed to the Board of Directors at The James Hutton Institute, an interdisciplinary scientific research institute in Scotland, focused on crops, soils and land use and environmental research.
+Samantha is also a member of the Advisory Board for the MSc in Management at Imperial College, and previously served as Vice-Chair of the business-led 2020 leadership group on Climate Change in Scotland for six years.

-Earlier in her career, Samantha spent nearly four years as a policy advisor on the Economic and Monetary Affairs Committee in the European Parliament and nine years as CEO of Scottish Business in the Community.
-She took up her first NED position in 2000 on the board of a youth employability charity, was appointed to the Advisory Board of Scottish Power in 2007 and has held a range of pro-bono board positions over the last 20 years.
+Earlier in her career, Samantha spent nearly four years as a Policy Advisor on the Economic and Monetary Affairs Committee in the European Parliament and nine years as CEO of Scottish Business in the Community.
+She took up her first NED position in 2000 on the Board of a youth employability charity, was appointed to the Advisory Board of Scottish Power in 2007 and has held a range of pro-bono Board positions over the last 20 years.

-Samantha has been recognised as a business leader since her early 30’s when she was listed as one of the top 100 influential women in Scottish business in 2003, finalist and runner-up in the IoD Scotland NED of the Year award in 2012.
-She was also listed as one of the ‘Top 100 Women to Watch’ in the FTSE list compiled with Cranfield University in 2013 & 2014.
-She is also a member of the GlobalScot Network and the ‘Global Board Women’ network.
+Samantha has been recognised as a business leader since her early 30’s when she was listed as one of the top 100 influential women in Scottish business in 2003, including finalist and runner-up in the IoD Scotland NED of the Year award in 2012.
+She was also listed as one of the ‘Top 100 Women to Watch’ in the FTSE list, compiled with Cranfield University, in 2013 and 2014.
+She is also a member of the GlobalScot Network and the Global Board Women Network.

-Samantha is a fluent French and Spanish speaker having worked and studied in France, Spain and Brussels.
-She qualified in Applied Foreign languages and European Politics, spent three years at Universities in France and gained a post-graduate degree in EC Law from the University of Nancy.
-Samantha was also selected in June 2018 to participate on the ‘Leading from the Chair’ programme at Insead in France joining other experienced International Chairs.
+Samantha is a fluent French and Spanish speaker, having worked and studied in France, Spain and Brussels.
+She qualified in Applied Foreign Languages and European Politics, spent three years at Universities in France and gained a post-graduate degree in EC Law from the University of Nancy.
+Samantha was also selected in June 2018 to participate on the ‘Leading from the Chair’ programme at Insead in France, joining other experienced International Chairs.